-- 1. Use fine grit sand paper to remove any roughness from the wood. - 2.
-You can use brush on or spray paint or stain or no finish at all...it's up to you. - 3.
+- 2. You can use brush on or spray paint or stain or no finish at all...it's up to you. - 3.
 You are in charge of getting the board ready.
-Three coats with light sanding between coats and about 24 hours of drying time will produce great results.

-4. When the board is finished, locate the circuit board and place it on top of the breadboard.
-Center the circuit board and using a small nail, phillips screwdriver or other small pointed object, push a small starter hole into the breadboard at each corner mounting hole.
+Three coats with light sanding between coats and about 24 hours of drying time will produce great results. - 4.
+When the board is finished, locate the circuit board and place it on top of the breadboard.
+Center the circuit board at the top of the board as shown and using a small nail, phillips screwdriver or other small pointed object, push a small starter hole into the breadboard at each corner mounting hole.
 Drill a hole with a 1/16th inch bit at each starter hole.
 The hole will be used to mount the assembled circuit board in the proper location at the end of the project.
 Place the breadboard aside for now.